artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

 5. Select the color that you would like to use as the background for your :term:`archival institution` record.
 This color will appear as the background for all related :term:`archival descriptions
    <archival description>` as well.
-Use the slider on the right of the
+Use the slider below the :term:`color picker`
-   :term:`color picker` drop-down to select a **hue** - you can click or drag the slider bar to dynamically change the color in the palette.
+   drop-down to select a **hue** - you can click or drag the slider bar to dynamically change the color in the palette.
 Use the palette to select a **tint** - you can click or drag in the palette to dynamically change the color.
-There is also a text-box provided where you can manually enter a :term:`hex color code` if you with.
+There is also a text-box provided where you can manually enter a :term:`hex color code`, or pick RGB or HSL values from the adjacent dropdown.
    The selected color will be displayed in the small preview box next to the :term:`hex color code` text-box.
-You can click anywhere outside of the the :term:`color picker` to hide the :term:`drop-down <drop-down menu>`.
+You can click anywhere outside of the :term:`color picker` to hide the :term:`drop-down <drop-down menu>`.
 6. You can quit the theming process at any time by clicking the "Cancel" button in the :term:`button block`; any changes made will not be saved.
 Note that